Programs

 Computer Training

-Pre-basic Computer Training (2 week course)
+Pre-Basic Computer Training (2 week course)

 The Pre-basic course is geared towards learners with little to no prior computer experience.
 It introduces the basics of navigating Windows, using input devices, and working with simple applications.
 Students gradually become familiar with common computer terms and everyday tools.
 Additionally, the course covers essential internet and email skills, including how to browse safely, search for information, and communicate effectively through email.
 It also provides an introduction to using Zoom and Microsoft Teams so students can join and participate in virtual meetings effectively.